andreas-mausch/docker-javacard/readme.md

 # TODO

 - Use key derivation (kdf3) instead of fixed keys (so each card has unique keys)
-- How to make a JavaCard production ready?
 - Script files for gpshell for common, re-testable tasks (test SCP03, set new derivation keys and so on)
 - List my favorite applets
 - `pcsc_ndef --reader='Alcor Link AK9567 00 00' --wait=3 --type=4 getmax` doesn't work yet (`No tag found`)